fostermadeco/development-standard/README.md

 ## Etc.

 Because the private IP addresses for dev boxes will now be under source control, there is an internal registry of dev hostnames and addresses.
 This is currently just a Google spreadsheet (https://docs.google.com/spreadsheets/d/1muC1u3OhrVKdCSPz-BC3NtK0I2HvWWhJ5gV9MgBEmSk), but it may become something more fancy in the future.
 The addresses start at 192.168.202.101, so pre-existing conflicts should be minimal.

+The submodule may need to be initilized when pulling down a project with the submodule ```git submodule update --remote```.